McIntosh County, Georgia: Traffic signals

 McIntosh County is noteworthy for being the only county in its area having no cycled traffic lights.
 There are two flashing lights in the county, however.
 One is at the four-way stop intersection of US-17 and GA-99 in Eulonia, and the other is at the intersection of US-17 and First Street in downtown Darien.
 There have been discussions in Darien of placing a traffic signal at the intersection of GA-251 and US-17, as well as at the Interstate 95 exit ramps on GA-251, as traffic flow has increased in Darien in recent years.
 However, no definite plans have been made in regards to potential future traffic signals.

 Railroads

 McIntosh County is also one of just a handful of counties in Georgia that no longer has an active railroad.
 The short-lived Georgia Coast and Piedmont Railroad once ran along present-day SR 99 and SR 57 but was removed by 1919.
 The more recent Seaboard Coast Line Railroad ran north to south along the western part of the county, through Townsend for most of the twentieth century.
 However, the track from Riceboro in Liberty County to Seals in Camden County was removed by CSX in the late 1980s, leaving McIntosh County without any railroad track.
 Evidence of the railroad corridor can still be seen in many areas, though.

 Politics

-A Democratic stronghold in the 20th century, McIntosh has now more recently leaned Republican, backing Donald Trump by the most it has ever supported a GOP presidential candidate.
+As of the 2020s, McIntosh County is a Republican stronghold, voting 64% for Donald Trump in 2024.
+A Democratic stronghold in the 20th century, McIntosh County has now more recently leaned Republican, backing Donald Trump by the most it has ever supported a GOP presidential candidate.

+For elections to the United States House of Representatives, McIntosh County is part of Georgia's 1st congressional district, currently represented by Buddy Carter.
+For elections to the Georgia State Senate, McIntosh County is part of District 3.
+For elections to the Georgia House of Representatives, McIntosh County is part of district 167.